The Arui: a Wonder to Behold

 However, the warmth of the sun on his back felt glorious, more so given how terribly cold the past few days had been.
 Thus, at the last minute, he decided to hoof it.

 He passed by the house where he had stayed for a few days a long time ago.
 He felt guilty that he didn’t remember exactly which of his relatives it belonged to, but, to be fair, he had a big family—14 members!—and, as mentioned earlier, it had been a really long time ago.
-Memories have this ...Read more
+Memories have ...Read more

 They Might Be Capering in the Clouds, Yet He Dreams of Returning to Mars and She to Venus